merisir573/final-gateway/README.md

 Video Link:

-https://youtu.be/cOBk9qv27sI (NOTE: The video is send only, if it doesn't work, please send an E-Mail so I can change it to public)
+https://youtu.be/cOBk9qv27sI (NOTE 5: The video is send only, if it doesn't work, please send an E-Mail so I can change it to public)

 ---My Design---
 For the most part the designs are pretty straightforward.